About the course:

-- Plan your time effectively.
-You will be expected to rehearse out of lesson time and attend theatre trips.
-You will need to organise group meetings and use study time to carry out research and to complete actor’s logs.
+You will need to plan your time effectively.
+You will be expected to rehearse outside of lesson time and attend theatre trips.
+You will need to organise group meetings and use your independent study time to research and complete Actor’s Logs and portfolio documents.

 What it prepares you for:

-This course will provide you the skills and experience that you will need to work in the performing arts industry.
-It will also give you skills to enable you to continue to study at a higher level such as a degree.
+This course will provide you with the skills and experience that you will need to work in the Performing Arts industry.

 You can continue studying Drama, Acting and The Performing Arts at a higher level; both higher Btec qualifications and degrees.

 You have 2 Units to complete in the first year, each focusing on a range of practical Drama skills.
 The emphasis of the BTEC course is on practical work and your tutor will continually assess performance pieces.

 Unit 1 – Investigating Practitioner’s Work (external exam)

 - You will practically explore a range of theatre practitioners, experimenting with their performance styles and learning about the impact on theatre that they have made.
 This also forms the basis of Unit 2.

 - For the final exam, the exam board will provide a theme in which you have to relate 2 practitioners to.
 You have 4 weeks to prepare for the extended writing task and to prepare your examination research notes.
 You will then complete your prepared essay in examination conditions.